Shortrope/hooks-file/LessonsLearned.md

         main()

 By checking the `__name__` variable we can run the script on the cli or just import the functions for testing in the REPL

+## 11/10/2018  Pair programing w William
+_Working on hook file script._

+### 1. Commit changes when code works

+### 2. Python indentation
+- The first indentation is the model for the rest of the indentation of the block.
+- If you use 3 spaces on the first line of a 'def' then the rest of the 'def' should use 3 spaces as well.